 8888 University Drive

 Burnaby, BC V5A 1S6

 Review of applications will begin on August 15 and continue until the position is filled.
 Under the authority of the University Act, personal information that is required by the University for academic appointment competitions will be collected.
 For further details, please see the Collection Notice.

 SIAT is open to new ways of focusing on interactive digital media.
-You would join a school of engaged faculty and be a key member of the interactive digital media focus.
+You would join a school of engaged faculty and be a key member of its interactive digital media focus.
 Current SIAT research in interactive digital media includes e-health, participatory media production, virtual and augmented reality, mediation of cultural heritage, computational creativity, embodied interaction, and computational design.
 SIAT encourages new focus areas that engage with external communities.

-Applicants must have a PhD and are expected to articulate or demonstrate how their research program has and can attract significant external funding.
+Applicants must have a PhD and are expected to articulate or demonstrate how their research program has attracted and can attract significant external funding.
 SIAT expects that applicants will also develop successful collaborations with other faculty in our highly interdisciplinary environment, across SFU, and nationally and/or internationally, as well as engaging industry, non-profits or other networks.
 Applicants should have teaching experience at the undergraduate level and a strong potential for instructional innovation.
 All SIAT faculty must have a high degree of technological literacy regardless of their disciplinary background.

-To apply, candidates should send a recent curriculum vitae, a concise description of their research area and program, a description of thier teaching philosophy and experience, three exemplar research articles and the complete names, addresses (including email), institutional affiliation and telephone numbers of three academic referees to:
+To apply, candidates should send a recent curriculum vitae, a concise description of their research area and program, a description of their teaching philosophy and experience, three exemplar research articles and the complete names, addresses (including email), institutional affiliation and telephone numbers of three academic referees to:

-Dr. Thecla Schiphorst, Director
+Dr. Carman Neustaedter, Director

 Chair, Search Committee